This authentic Gazpacho recipe is super easy to make and the perfect cold soup recipe for a hot summer day.

 Quick, easy recipe + minimal cleanup = a winning recipe for me!

-Here’s what you’ll need to make this delicious recipe:
+Here are the ingredients (preferably as many fresh ingredients as possible) you’ll need to make this delicious recipe:

-- Diced Tomatoes (canned or fresh)
+- Diced, Ripe Tomatoes (canned or fresh tomatoes)

 - Tomato Juice